tensorflow/tfx/docs/tutorials/tfx/airflow_workshop.md

 git clone https://github.com/tensorflow/tfx.git
 ```

-3. To confirm that you have cloned the repository, double-click the `training-data-analyst` directory and confirm that you can see its contents.
+3. To confirm that you have cloned the repository, double-click the `tfx` directory and confirm that you can see its contents.

 ![repo-directory.png](images/airflow_workshop/repo-directory.png)